Eight Things You Can Do To Be A Better Human Being *+

 Our thoughts toward others can also lead us astray.
 It is in your mind that you will first make your worst assumptions and judgments about the motivations of others.
 Many times, if you will stop and think about it, you will see that you are projecting onto someone else things that you know are true about yourself.
 And quite possibly you may be correct in your judgments.
 But all this means is that this is a fellow human-being being just that, a human being.
 Keep grace on hand.

-We can also conjure up thoughts about future actions of others.
-We can become angry in our hearts toward someone for something that they haven’t even done, nor probably will ever do, and then get steaming mad about it.
+We are also quite good at conjuring up thoughts about future actions of others we think that they might commit.
+We can become angry in our hearts toward someone for something that they haven’t even done, nor probably will ever do, and then become angry about it.
 As I always say, think about what you are thinking about.
 Catch yourself when you do this and make yourself stop.
 Let someone at least actually offend before you become offended.
 This will save you a lot of heart ache.

 It is in your thought life that will be the battlefield where your worst battles will be fought.
 Memorizing, and being familiar with scripture will be your best weapon in this fight.